Ida Barlow: Backstory

+1960–1961

 Ida was the perfect housewife and doted on Frank and her boys.
 Ida had a special friendship with the Barlows' next-door neighbour, Albert Tatlock (Jack Howarth), and visited him on a regular basis, unlike his daughter Beattie Pearson (Gabrielle Daye), which sometimes caused friction between the two women (or at least disparaging comments from Beattie), despite Ida's calm nature.

-Ida's mother Nancy Leathers (Norah Hammond) moved into No.3 in 1961, due to her failing health, and no-one expected her to outlive her daughter.
+Ida's mother Nancy Leathers moved into No.3 in 1961, due to her failing health, and no-one expected her to outlive her daughter.
 One day when Ida was visiting Beattie, concern grew when Ida never arrived.
 Later that day, Frank learned that Ida had been hit by the bus she was intending to catch and died.
 Ida's funeral episode saw a new peak in viewing figures for Coronation Street, with 15.6 million viewers tuning in.